getsentry/sentry-dotnet/CONTRIBUTING.md

 Most contributors will rarely need to load Sentry.sln.
 The repository contains various solution filters that will be more practical for day to day tasks.

-These solution filters get generated automatically by `/scripts/generate-solution-filters.ps1` so, although you can certainly create your own solution filters and manage these how you wish, don't try to modify any of the `*.slnf` files that committed to source control.
+These solution filters get generated automatically by `/scripts/generate-solution-filters.ps1` so, although you can certainly create your own solution filters and manage these how you wish, don't try to modify any of the `*.slnf` files that are committed to source control.
 Instead, changes to these can be made by modifying `/scripts/generate-solution-filters-config.yml` and re-running the script that generates these.

 ## API changes approval process